Last Updated on 14th December 2022 by max2021

 Let’s look at the different types of insulation containing asbestos that you may come across in older homes:-

-Loose asbestos is most commonly found in lofts as loft insulation, but it can also be found under floorboards an inside cavity walls, both in domestic and commercial properties.
+Loose fill asbestos is most commonly found in lofts as loft insulation, but it can also be found under floorboards an inside cavity walls, both in domestic and commercial properties.

 It’s very easy to identify as it has a fluffy, almost candyfloss like appearance, which is usually white or a blueish grey colour.